ArthurCose/YouTube-Control-Fix/README.md

 ![Promo Image](promo_images/440x280.png)

 The YouTube UI has a different action for the arrow keys depending on if you last selected the video, track bar, volume, or button element with your mouse.
-This extension catches and cancels relevant key events, then forwards the key events to the video element for consistent actions.
+This extension redirects key events to the video element for consistent actions.

 YouTube is a trademark of Google Inc.
 Use of this trademark is subject to Google Permissions.